 - The SEE SmackDown integrated international student teams to develop and simulate a human lunar colony.
 It is a partnership between NASA, the Institute, SISO (sisostds.org), Universities and Industry; with SIGSIM (dl.acm.org/sig/sigsim) joining us for the 2022 event.
 The tools have their roots in NASA’s simulation labs and leverage modern commercial tools.
 NASA and Industry provide tools, standards and expertise for the teams.
 The SmackDown Colony projects NASA’s Artemis Plan 25 years into the future.

 Senior Design / Capstone / Thesis Project:

 These are a type of FSI Student Design Project.
 The terms “Senior Design” and “Capstone” are used relatively interchangeably across Engineering schools.
-The term “Capstone” is used in other fields to indicate graduate level projects, and typically refers to individual work under the supervision of an advisor.
+The term “Capstone” is used outside engineering to indicate graduate level projects, typically referring to individual work under the supervision of an advisor.
 For FSI, the terms are synonymous and refer to projects associated with the student’s senior year.
-The Thesis Project is similar, typically associated with a single student, and associated with an advanced degree (usually Masters).
+The Thesis Project is similar, typically associated with a single student, and often associated with an advanced degree (usually Masters).
 In all cases, the projects are scoped and staffed with the associated faculty to ensure satisfaction of academic requirements.